14 Quintessential Books About the Asian-American Experience (and 10 More Still on My List!)

 Laura Jean Song Covey is just your average teen girl in suburban Virginia who has an unrequited crush on her neighbor and older sister’s now ex-boyfriend, Josh.
 Her very normal life is upended when someone finds the love letters she wrote to all her crushes over the years and actually sends them.
 In order to make sure Josh doesn’t think she harbors any feelings for him, she makes a deal with another letter recipient, Peter Kavinsky, to be fake boyfriend and girlfriend.

 All three books are really too cute!
-You know sometimes representation in literature can mean sweet, light reads where the main character’s identity isn’t the main focus of the book.
+You know sometimes representation in literature can mean sweet, light reads where the main character’s identity isn’t the main focus.
 Han weaves in Korean culture almost as an aside.
 Often it’s the sisters’ white father who’s making Korean food or incorporating it into their lives in some way or another as a way to keep them connected with their mother who passed before the novel.

 This book is more reminiscent to how I grew up.
 A pretty much a normal American kid with some Chinese culture weaved in and out as best as my parents knew how.